||FOCAL THEME 2017-2018

 How does the lens of corruption impact recent studies of the Anthropocene, ecological stability, preservation of cultural heritage, precarity, economic disparity or social injustice?
 Applicants might consider the mobilization of social anxieties about pollution -- miasma, infestation, poisoning, dissolution, and dissipation -- to frame theories of race, sexuality, queer or (trans)gender, miscegenation, or ideologies and rhetorics of collective or ethnic purity.
 What about notions of the integrity of social units and systems, such as the family, the nation, the university or corporation?
 Might corruption reflect the deformation of “master” discourses, such as capitalism and psychoanalysis or the West and the Rest?

-Cornell’s David R. Atkinson Center for a Sustainable Future co-sponsors one fellowship to support scholarly work addressing skin as it relates to energy, the environment or economic development.
-For more information about the Atkinson Center, please visit http://www.acsf.cornell.edu/.
+Cornell’s David R. Atkinson Center for a Sustainable Future co-sponsors one fellowship to support scholarly work addressing corruption as it relates to intersections in the humanities with energy, the environment or economic development.